sympy/scipy-2016-tutorial/tutorial_sphinx/src/tutorial/simplification.rst

 combinatorics to mathematical physics.

-An extensive list of the special functions included with SymPy and their documentation is at the :ref:`Functions Module <functions-contents>` page.
+An extensive list of the special functions included with SymPy and their documentation is at the functions module page in the SymPy documentation.

 For the purposes of this tutorial, let's introduce a few special functions in SymPy.